fatihcataltepe/car-market/readme.md

 > If you want to run this application in a IDE(IntelliJ IDEA etc.) you should run `MainTest.scala` class since the resource folders exist under test directory.
 ## Web Interfaces

 In this project there are 5 services available to manipulate the `cars` table.
-A car object is as following
+A car object is as following:

 ```scala
 case class Car(id: Option[Long], title: String, fuel: String, price: Long, isNew: Boolean, mileage: Option[Long], firstReg: Option[java.sql.Date])